|

 According to the 1881 census,

-Herbert E. was the sixth of eight children to Thomas and Mary Ann (née
+Herbert E. is the sixth of eight children to Thomas and Mary Ann (née

 Tooth).
 His